Create and Connect to a Redis cluster

 KubeBlocks implements a Cluster

 CRD to define a cluster.
-Here is an example of creating a Standalone.
+Here is an example of creating a Replication cluster.
+KubeBlocks also supports creating a Redis cluster in other modes.
+You can refer to the examples provided in the GitHub repository.

 cat <<EOF | kubectl apply -f -